Helping Others, Changing Lives

 - School Counseling with PPS Credential (LPCC eligible), 60 units

-Courses are offered in a hybrid format which combines both online and in-person components.
+Many of our required courses are designed to be offered in a hybrid format which combines both online synchronous, online asynchronous and in-person components.